schwilklab/schwilklab.github.io/blog/_posts/2015-05-06-lbk-plant-list.md

 ![Figure]({{ site.baseurl }}/images/15-05-06-lbk-garden.jpg)

-With the spring rains, our yard is in flower.
+With the spring rains our yard is in flower.
 Although bermuda grass lawns are very popular in Lubbock, there are many beautiful native plants that will grow well here.
-For gardening purposes, I consider "native" to mean native to the high plains, the Chihuahuan desert or the west Texas mountains.
+For gardening purposes I consider "native" to mean native to the high plains, the Chihuahuan desert or the west Texas mountains.

 Everything on this list is currently growing in my yard.
-Some I've started from seed I collected, some I've purchased or traded for with other gardeners.
+Some I've started from seed I collected and some I've purchased or traded for with other gardeners.
 A few were gifts from a native plant gardening colleague.

-There are many more speceis that will do great in Lubbock.
+There are many more species that will do great in Lubbock.
 I just haven't tried them yet.

 Annuals